ijlee2/Tutorials/ember-hanchett/README.md

 # Ember.js Cookbook by Erik Hanchett

-I have rewritten the exercise files to use the latest Ember (2.17 at this time).
+I have rewritten the exercise files to use the latest Ember (2.17) and Ember CLI Mirage (0.4.1).

 ## Table of Contents